ProfessionalWiki/Network/README.md

 * Made styling of nodes representing links to existing pages and links to missing pages configurable by adding vis.js groups named "bluelink" and "redlink".
-* Added support for Font Awesome icons.
+* Added support for OOUI icons.
 * Added support for external links.

 ### Version 1.4.0